 Automated Mileage Tracking System

-Automated Mileage Tracking system is essential for any business.
-The possible savings for a large company is significant and cannot be ignored.
-In the above case study which is based on conservative estimates the company could save a whopping £8.5m Studies have shown 47% of employee overclaim on business mileage we have just take a figure of 10%.
+In the above case study, which is based on conservative estimates, the company could save a whopping £8.5m.
+Studies have shown that 47% of employees overclaim on business mileage, we have just taken a figure of 10%.

-For lorries we have only taken 5% saving.
-They are unlikely to have any personal travel but the main saving will be through route optimisation, driving behaviour and employee utilisation.
+For lorries, we have only taken 5% in savings.
+They are unlikely to have any personal travel expenses, but the main savings will be through route optimizations, driving behavior changes, and proper employee utilizations.

-For Company Cars, we have taken 5% saving as the likelihood of private travel is considered to be high.
-Again route optimisation and driving behaviour will be important factors in lower costs.
+For company cars, we have taken 5% savings as the likelihood of private travel, which is considered to be high.
+Again, route optimizations and driving behavior changes will be important factors in lowering costs.

-8) Improved driver behaviour and reduced risk of fines and accidents
+8) Improved driver behavior and reduced risk of fines and accidents.

-10) HMRC compliant and less likely for extensive audits and penalties
+10) HMRC compliant and less likely to result in extensive audits and penalties.

 11) Tracking of vehicles to increase efficiency.

-13) Better Reporting for example VAT on fuel on one report rather deal with having to collate multiple spreadsheets.
+13) Better reporting; for instance, VAT on fuel on one singular report, rather than dealing with having to collate multiple spreadsheets.
 There are other useful reports for personal mileage recovery and for P11d filing.